Political Science 3300

 sympathetic study, concedes, 'Athenian political life excluded women

 from the secular offices and honours of the state.'
-Many of Connelly's
+Many of

-examples thus deal with
+Connelly's examples thus deal with exceptions to the rule, with

-and family influence bent the old rules to their advantage rather than
+the old rules to their advantage rather than creating new ones.
+Her

-creating new ones.
-Her true achievement, however, is to have
+true achievement, however, is to have demonstrated, beyond all

-system of belief where praxis, or ritual, largely absorbed ethos,
+belief where praxis, or ritual, largely absorbed ethos,

 or explicit religious ideas, women sustained, and were in turn

-sustained by, a powerful and cohesive religious awareness coterminous
+sustained by, a powerful and cohesive religious awareness

-with the concept of the oikos.
-The political world of the demos
+coterminous with the concept of the oikos.
+The political

-might ignore or downplay it (Kinder, Küche, Kirche again),
+world of the demos might ignore or downplay it (Kinder,

-but without its collusive binding force the world of the city-state
+Küche, Kirche again), but without its collusive binding force

-could never have survived."
+the world of the city-state could never have survived."

 For a less critical review of Connelly's book,